bradleyeckert/chad/README.md

 You know, the language for writing operating systems.
 Because computing had to pay the bills.
 Because of that, libraries.
-Because of that, it's not all you.
+Because of that, it's not your code.
 That's not a spiritual practice then, is it?
 It's business.

 Which is fine, but why does everyone on the planet have an ARM processor in their hands?
-Because ARMs are offensive weapons.
+Because arms are offensive weapons.
 How's everyone at each other's throats working for you?

 How about waging peace?